 You Can Help

 We are always in need of members to help us serve!
 If you want to be a part of a proud organization and serve your community during its times of greatest need, go to the JOIN page to find out more.
-Your obligation will be one day or night shift per week, and one weekend day shift per quarter.
+Your obligation will be one day or night shift per week, and one-weekend day shift per quarter.
 In return, you'll reap the intangible rewards of helping neighbors in distress and being a proud member of the Madison Volunteer Ambulance Corps.
+For information about becoming a member of the Corps, go to MADISONEMS.ORG or call 973-224-7459.